musios-app/support-act/README.md

+---
+layout: default
+title: GP Support Act
+description: GP Support Act is a configurable AppleScript script to support your <a href="https://gigperformer.com/">Gig Performer</a> habit.
+Use it to check that your system is ready for the gig, then start up apps you need for your gig, and finally starts Gig Performer.
+It can do a long list of checks and actions that get your system ready for GP.
+---

 # GP Support Act

 <div style="margin: 10px 0px; padding: 4px 8px; font-weight: bold; color: rgb(114, 28, 36); border: solid 1px rgb(245, 198, 203); background-colour: rgb(248, 215, 218);">